Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Breastfeeding and pregnancy.

-Amikocin analogs include Gentamicin, which can be produced in other forms - suppositories, ointments.
+Analogues of Amikocin include Gentamicin, which can be produced in other forms - suppositories, ointments.

-A drug of the macrolide group used to treat infections of the genitourinary tract, soft tissues.
-It can be prescribed in normal dosage for elderly patients and patients suffering from renal insufficiency.
-Roxithromycin is available in tablets, with bacterial prostatitis, men are shown taking 1 tablet 2 times a day.
-When prescribing a drug for patients with renal insufficiency, the dose should be halved.
+A macrolide drug used to treat infections of the genitourinary tract and soft tissues.
+May be administered at normal dosage to elderly patients and patients suffering from renal insufficiency.
+Roxithromycin is available in tablets; with bacterial prostatitis, men are shown taking 1 tablet 2 times a day.
+When prescribing the drug to patients with renal insufficiency, the dose should be halved.

 The most effective medicine against: